nafargi/hello-react-front-end/README.md

 ## 📖 React App <a name="about-project"></a>

 **React App** is the user-facing component of the application.
-It integrates with the Rails API, making asynchronous calls to fetch and display random greetings to users..
+It integrates with the Rails API, making asynchronous calls to fetch and display random greetings to users.
+Here is a link to the back-end [Link] (https://github.com/Zel-hub7/hello-rails-back-end).

 ## 🛠 Built With <a name="built-with"></a>